Ceratopetalum gummiferum

 Ceratopetalum gummiferum, the New South Wales Christmas bush, is a tall shrub or small tree popular in cultivation due to its sepals that turn bright red-pink at around Christmas time.
-The petals are actually small and white - it is the sepals that enlarge to about 12mm after the flower sets fruit and starts to dry out.

 The specific name gummiferum alludes to the large amounts of gum that is discharged from cut bark.

 Description

 Plants initially grow as rounded shrubs but mature to pyramidical trees.
 The leaves comprise three leaflets and are up to 8 cm long.
 The petioles are grooved on the upper side and are 10 to 20 mm long.

+Inflorescence

 Small, white five-petalled flowers appear in sprays from October in the species' native range.
 As these die the sepals enlarge and become pink to red in colour, the display peaking at Christmas time in Australia.
+The petals are actually small and white – it is the sepals that enlarge to about 12mm after the flower sets fruit and starts to dry out.